rust-lang/rfcs/text/0000-uninit-memory-policy.md

 memory and typesafe, but they carry security risks.

-In particular, it may be possible to exploit a bug in safe Rust code that leads that code to reveal the contents of memory.
+In particular, it may be possible to exploit a bug in safe Rust code that causes that code to reveal the contents of memory.

 Consider the `std::io::Read` trait: